Skip to content

 • It isn’t Samhain if there isn’t a bonfire.
 Choose a clear spot, away from flammable objects, hiding animals and trees to build your bonfire.
 Gather around the bonfire with your companions, burn the list you made earlier of the thoughts and habits to part with, share stories and make future wishes.

-• A costume is a must during celebrations, although it doesn’t have it be something out of the ordinary.
-Whichever costume you choose, make sure you love it, and it’s also a great activity to involve children and teach them more about ancient mumming and guising.
+• A costume is necessary during celebrations, although it doesn’t have to be unusual.
+Whichever costume you choose, make sure you love it.
+It’s also a great activity to involve children and teach them more about ancient mumming and guising.

-• Use the seasonal harvest in your gathering feast, and if possible, arrange a harvest craft day.
+• Use the seasonal harvest in your gathering feast, and arrange a harvest craft day if possible.
 It’s worth noting that while carving turnips and pumpkins is an enjoyable activity, these plants must not go to waste.
 You can use them to make sumptuous soups, pickles and stews.

 • Contemplate the meaning of Samhain and learn more about the festival.
 Apart from the celebratory elements of the day, it’s a profoundly spiritual festival that revolves around the value of life and the meaning of death.
-You can also search more about the origins of Samhain and learn about it developed over the years.
+You can also learn more about Samhain’s origins and development.

-The continuation of Samhain traditions, despite the changing names and alterations to some of the rituals, prove the timelessness of Celtic and Irish culture.
-Many worldwide religions have traditions that scholars traced back to the Celtic way of life.
-We hope you’ve enjoyed this new light we shed on Samhain, and you might take some lessons from the traditions we’ve discussed.
+Despite the changing names and alterations to some of the rituals, the continuation of Samhain traditions proves the timelessness of Celtic and Irish culture.
+Many worldwide religions have traditions that scholars trace back to the Celtic way of life.
+We hope you’ve enjoyed this new light we shed on Samhain and that you might take some lessons from the traditions we’ve discussed.

 Leave a comment